flipperdevices/flipperzero-firmware/example/README.md

 ## Overview

-Example demonstrates how to flash ESP32 from another (host) MCU using esp_serial_flash component API.
+Example demonstrates how to flash ESP32/ESP32-S2/ESP8266 from another (host) MCU using esp_serial_flash component API.
 In this case, ESP32 is also used as host MCU.
-Binary to be flashed from one ESP32 to another is stored in partition named `spiffs`.
+Binary to be flashed from host MCU to ESP* is stored in partition named `spiffs`.
+Binaries are placed in separate folder for each target.

 This example is based on spiffsgen example located in IDF.
 For more information how to use SPIFFS Image Generator, refer to [spiffsgen example](https://github.com/espressif/esp-idf/tree/master/examples/storage/spiffsgen)

 Following steps are performed in order to re-program target's memory:

+1. Filesystem is initialized and mounted.
-1. UART1 through which new binary will be transfered is initialized.
+2. UART1 through which new binary will be transfered is initialized.
-2. Filesystem is initialized and mounted.
+3. Host puts slave device into boot mode tries to connect by calling `esp_loader_connect()`.
-3. Binary file is opened and its size is acquired, as it has to be known before flashing.
+4. Binary file is opened and its size is acquired, as it has to be known before flashing.
-4. Host puts slave device into boot mode tries to connect by calling `loader_connect()`.
-5. Then `loader_flash_start()` is called to enter flashing mode.
+5. Then `esp_loader_flash_start()` is called to enter flashing mode and erase amount of memory to be flashed.
-6. `loader_flash_write()` function is called repeatedly until the whole binary image is transfered.
+6. `esp_loader_flash_write()` function is called repeatedly until the whole binary image is transfered.

+Note: In addition, to steps mentioned above, `esp_loader_change_baudrate`  is called after connection is established in order to increase flashing speed.
+This does not apply for ESP8266, as its bootloader does not support this command.
+However, ESP8266 is capable of detecting baud rate during connection phase, and can be changed before calling `esp_loader_connect`, if necessary.

+## Target selection

+User can configure targets and `loader_config_user.h` header.
+Currently, three targets (ESP32, ESP32-S2, ESP8266) are supported.
+By default, example is compiled for ESP32 target.

 ## Hardware Required

 * Two development boards with ESP32 SoC (e.g., ESP32-DevKitC, ESP-WROVER-KIT, etc.).
-* A USB cable for power supply and programming.
+* One or two USB cables for power supply and programming.

 ## Hardware connection